nlesc-sherlock/data_tools_integration/docs/setups/README.md

 * SURFsara Hadoop cluster: once you have an account, get your Linux/Mac machine ready to [access the cluster and submit jobs](https://userinfo.surfsara.nl/systems/hadoop/usage).
 Note, if you only have an windows machine we advise you to install a virtual machine with linux (Ubuntu is recommended).
+* To use the Spark cluster it is required to create home directory and Postfix user.
+The steps to on how to do it are described under [ambari add user](https://github.com/nlesc-sherlock/data_tools_integration/blob/master/docs/setups/ambari/INSTALL.md#add-user).